Dustyroom/flat-kit-doc/index.md

 ![Emission map part of the Stylized Surface interface](FlatKit_Manual_Images/stylized-surface-emission-interface.png)
 > Emission map part of the Stylized Surface interface

+### 3.1.3.
+Setting material values from scripts
+The following are the color field names for manipulation via the code for tweening, randomization etc:
+*   `_BaseColor` (in URP), `_Color` (in Built-in RP): the primary color, “Color” in the inspector.
+The alpha value controls transparency of the object if `Surface Type` is set to `Transparent`
+*   `_ColorDim` (and `_ColorDimSteps`, `_ColorDimCurve` in the corresponding cel shading modes): Color Shaded in the Inspector
+*   `_ColorDimExtra`: the shaded color of the _“Extra Cel Layer”_ feature
+*   `_FlatRimColor`: rim color, requires _“Enable Rim Color”_
+*   `_FlatSpecularColor`: specular color, requires _“Enable Specular Color”_
+*   `_ColorGradient`: the gradient color used along with the `_BaseColor` parameter when _“Enable Height Color”_ feature is active
+*   The full list of parameters is at the top of the file `Assets/FlatKit/Shaders/StylizedSurface/StylizedSurface.shader`.

+> **NOTE.** The outline toggle is implemented as a [shader keyword](https://docs.unity3d.com/Manual/shader-keywords.html), so unfortunately it can't be toggled at runtime.
+However, you can enable the outline in the material inspector and toggle its visibility in code by setting the outline width (0 will visually disable the outline).
+Or, you can create two identical materials with the only difference being the outline toggle, and switch between these materials at runtime with `renderer.material = myMaterial`.

 ## 3.2.
 ‘Stylized Surface Cutout’ Shader